 Point and Figure Charts are charts that contain columns of X's and O's on a grid of square boxes.
 Columns of X's alternate with columns of O's.
 The X's represent a period of rising prices while the O's represent a period of falling prices.

 For details on how P&F Charts are constructed and how they are interpreted, please see our ChartSchool article on P&F Charting.

-Below the chart, you can change several Chart Attributes - i.e. settings that affect the entire chart.
+Below the chart, you can change several Chart Attributes, those being the settings that affect the entire chart.
 These include:

-The Chart Scale section allows you to change the conditions which cause reversals on the P&F chart.
-Please see our ChartSchool article on P&F Scaling and Timeframes for details on these settings.
+The Chart Scaling section allows you to change the conditions which cause reversals on the P&F chart.
+(Please see our ChartSchool article on P&F Scaling and Timeframes for details on choosing these settings.)